-- 5. countAllWords consumes an iterator that generates the words and builds the collection of the appropriate Word instances, with the correct frequencies. - 2
+- 5. countWords consumes an iterator that generates the words and builds the collection of the appropriate Word instances, with the correct frequencies.
+This collection is then used by the next two method to show the results of our text analysis. - 6. words produces the total count of different words that have been consumed.

-- 6. words produces the total count of different words that have been consumed. - 7. printWords consumes an integer n and prints the top n words with the highest frequencies (using the toString method defined in the class Word).
+7. printWords consumes an integer n and prints the top n words with the highest frequencies (using the toString method defined in the class Word).